Steveris/steveris.github.io/glossary.md

 The Division most likely to directly interact with INHs, Anomalies, dangerous OPs in high stress, and complicated environments.
 They are the boots on the ground, the basic enforcement of laws, and the front line investigators of suspected breaches of law, or anomalous activity.
 They operate in small teamsbetween two and five Agents, and may have temporary members from the Executive, Analytics, Containment, or Tactical Response.

 ### Illicit Non-Human (INH):
-A classification applied to any Entity that has failed to comply with Department-mandated integration protocols, operates without recognition of the Treaty of Disillusionment, or is in direct violation of Departmental statutes.
+A classification applied to any Entity that has failed to comply with Department-mandated integration protocols.
+These Entities often operate without recognition of the Treaty of Disillusionment, or are in direct violation of Departmental statutes.
 INHs may be formerly registered ICs whose status has been revoked, or entirely unknown Entities discovered through fieldwork or incident reports.

 ### Integration Candidate (IC):
 An Entity approved to live among humans under Departmental oversight.
 Often registered under Relations Division.
 Requires regular check-ins and monitoring.

+### Legal:
+The Division that is tasked with interfacing with human legal systems when Department activities overlap  but are individuals that are well versed in

 ### Logistics, Infrastructure and Facilities (LIF):